stewarded by the Gabriola Historical and Museum Society

 McRae Land Covenant

 In 2020, close to ten years after Stan and Maxine McRae put their land into a conservation covenant, the Gabriola Museum and Historical Society (GMHS) purchased the 19 acre McRae Covenant lands adjacent to the museum.
-One acre of the land that hugs the museum property has the potential to be sensitively developed for a much needed expansion of our facilities.
+One acre of the land that hugs the museum property is outside the covenant area and has the potential to be sensitively developed for a much needed expansion of our facilities.

-As Covenant holder, GMHS is working closely with the Nature Conservancy of BC and with Gabriola Land & Trails Trust (GaLTT) to maintain the public trails and honour and protect the ecological integrity of the conservation covenant.
+As landholder, GMHS works closely with the covenant holder, Islands Trust Conservancy with the assistance of Gabriola Land & Trails Trust (GaLTT), to maintain the public trails and honour and protect the ecological integrity of the conservation covenant.

 Purchase of the Covenant Land is only possible because of generous community support.
 The Museum is a non-profit society, so donations and fundraising are ongoing to pay off the mortgage as soon as possible.